The Impact of VR on the Socio-Cultural Landscape of Global Education

 • Standardization: Policymakers must formulate standards to ensure the quality and cultural sensitivity of VR content.

-• Research: As we tread this new path, researchers can shed light on VR’s efficacy in fostering global understanding.
+• Research: As we tread this new path, researchers can illuminate VR’s efficacy in fostering global understanding.

 • Accessibility: Ensuring VR’s reach extends to all is paramount, making education a level playing field.